sanoojes/socials-redirect/README.md

 # socials-redirect

- Fast Bun server for redirecting to my socials."
+Static Webpage for redirecting to my socials.